 - 1/3 cup coconut oil, melted Add to list

-- 1/2 cup (or more to taste) maple syrup (you may substitute honey or brown rice syrup) Add to list
+- 1/2 cup maple syrup, honey or brown rice syrup, or to taste Add to list

 - 1 teaspoon vanilla extract Add to list